neilernst/ResearchSkillsUVic/assessment.md

 # Assessment

 CSC 595 is a Pass/Fail course.
 You must pass all of the below components to pass the course.
+The submissions should be done via Brightspace.

 | Component | Description | Weight |
 |--------|--------|---------|